A guide to ordering food and supporting Tucson restaurants during the coronavirus pandemic

 Restaurants offering gift cards

-El Charro family of restaurants offers gift cards that work at all its sister restaurants El Charro Cafe, Charrovida, Charro Steak and Charro del Rey.
-Purchase one here.
+• El Charro family of restaurants offers gift cards that work at all its sister restaurants El Charro Cafe, Charrovida, Charro Steak and Charro del Rey. elcharrocafe.com